Treatments and Surgical Options

 With the da Vinci Surgical System, surgeons make just a few small incisions - similar to traditional laparoscopy.
 The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
-As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.
+As a result, da Vinci enables your surgeon to operate with enhanced vision, precision and control.

 State-of-the-art da Vinci uses the latest in surgical and robotics technologies and is beneficial for performing complex surgery.
 Your surgeon is 100% in control of the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body. da Vinci – taking surgery beyond the limits of the human hand.

 - Kidney Cancer Association; Surgical Treatment; www.kidneycancer.org; URL: http://www.kidneycancer.org/knowledge/learn/surgical-treatment

 - Huang WC, Elkin EB, Levey AS, Jang TL, Russo P; Partial Nephrectomy Versus Radical Nephrectomy in Patients With Small Renal Tumors-Is there a Difference in Mortality and Cardiovascular Outcomes; The Journal of Urology, Vol. 181, 55-62, January 2009